-Nykaa shares plunge 7%, down for 5th day.
-A pullback rally likely near Rs 110, say analysts
+Nykaa shares in secular downtrend; pullback rally likely near Rs 110, say analysts

-Shares of FSN E-Commerce Ventures (Nykaa) fell 4 per cent in Wednesday's trade, taking their decline to fifth straight session.
-The scrip has been reeling under pressure, with the month of January seeing only three sessions when the stock ended higher for the day.
-Analysts see more pain on the counter, before the stock stages some recovery.
+Shares of FSN E-Commerce Ventures (Nykaa) fell 7 per cent in Wednesday's trade, taking their decline to fifth straight session.
+The scrip has been reeling under pressure, with the month of January seeing only three sessions when the stock ended higher on a closing basis.
+Analysts see more pain on the Nykaa counter, before the stock stages some recovery.

 Nagaraj Shetti of HDFC Securities said the stock has seen a sharp fall from Rs 150-odd levels.
 He said the stock has support at Rs 110 level.
 This is the level, Shetti said, could see some pullback and an 8-10 per cent rise is possible.
 That said, it's a 'sell on rise' stock, Shetti warned.